Newcastle Eagles

-The Newcastle Eagles are a professional basketball team based in Newcastle upon Tyne, England.

-Playing in the top-tier British Basketball League and holding the franchise for Tyne & Wear, they are the most successful team in the League's history.
+The Newcastle Eagles are a professional basketball club based in Newcastle upon Tyne, England.
+They play in Super League Basketball, the top-tier professional basketball league in Britain for men and women, and the European North Basketball League.
+They are the most successful club in the history of British men's professional basketball, with 28 British professional titles and 3 English titles as of January 2025.

-The Eagles moved into their own purpose-built arena, the Eagles Community Arena, in January 2019 when they hosted the Plymouth Raiders.
-Their traditional arch rivals are the Glasgow Rocks, however in recent years a rivalry with the Leicester Riders has also developed.
+The team was originally founded as EPAB Sunderland, based at the Northumbria Centre in Washington, and began competing in the Second Division of the English National Basketball League in 1976.
+In 1987, Sunderland became a founding member of the breakaway British Basketball League with other top-flight English and Scottish clubs.
+They remained in Sunderland until 1995, when they moved to Newcastle and renamed to the Newcastle Comets, before becoming the Eagles in 1996.
+Their first Newcastle home was the Newcastle Arena, followed by Northumbria University's Sport Central in 2010.
+The Eagles moved into their own purpose-built arena, the Eagles Community Arena (known as the Vertu Motors Arena for sponsorship purposes), in January 2019 when they hosted the Plymouth Raiders.
+Their traditional arch rivals are the Caledonia Gladiators, however in recent years a fierce rivalry with the Leicester Riders has also developed.

-The Northumbria Northstars cheerleading team provide the cheerleaders known as the Eaglettes.

-Franchise history
+Team history

 Early years and move to Tyneside

-The club's roots can be traced back to the founding of EPAB Washington in 1976.
-The club played in Sunderland at the Crowtree Leisure Centre under various monikers throughout the 1980s and early 1990s, managing a second place league finish in 1983, as well as two play-off victories at Wembley in 1981 & '83.
+The club's roots can be traced back to the founding of EPAB Sunderland in 1976.
+The club played in Washington at the Northumbria Centre under various monikers throughout the 1980s and early 1990s, managing a second place league finish in 1983, as well as two play-off victories at Wembley in 1981 & '83.
 In 1995, the owner Dave Elderkin moved the club to Newcastle, to be known as the Newcastle Comets.
 Soon afterwards the club was bought by Sir John Hall, then the chairman of Newcastle United, adding them to his Newcastle Sporting Group of the city's football, ice hockey and rugby teams.
 Hall's Sporting Club group was considered by most observers to be a relative failure and upon its dissolution, Ken Nottage and Paul Blake became the Eagles' new owners.
 The final name change, from the Comets to the Eagles, took place in 1996.
 Performances remained consistent with the club achieving regular top five league placings from 1998 onwards.